animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 ```

 To simplify the task of parsing, converting the parameters and
-initializing the object, Spring Data for GemFire offers a base class
+initializing the object, Spring Data for VMware GemFire offers a base class
 (`WiringDeclarableSupport`) that allows GemFire user objects
 to be wired through a **template** bean definition or, in case that is
 missing, perform auto-wiring through the Spring IoC container.
 To take